 Establishing an Islamic State

-The Islamic system of governance is then, neither theocratic, nor monarchic, nor oligarchic, nor democratic, nor egalitarian.
+The Islamic system of governance is neither theocratic, nor monarchic, nor oligarchic, nor democratic, nor egalitarian.
 It is neither capitalistic nor socialistic.
 It is Islamic, writes SYED IQBAL ZAHEER.

 We have been asked to write on the calls made to help establish an Islamic State, better referred to as Khilafah.
 Does the obligation fall upon us, as the foot soldiers of Islam?
 Are we shirking our duty and so, sinning, by not responding?
 Is it betrayal of Islam, if the enterprise is not taken up?

 Islam never disappoints whenever it is consulted over an affair of concern.
 Such affairs could be purely spiritual and moral, or, the second kind, intellectual and psychological.
 If it is purely spiritual and moral, of some importance, and universal in application or occurrence, then its guidance is complete, comprehensive, and absolute.
 It refuses any human addendum or deduction to its textual guidance.

 If the affair is intellectual, psychological or physical, its guidance is indirect, derivative, intellectual, requiring human participation and use of experience.